gcallah/BookReviews/gray.md

 But this is not something Darwin "discovered": how could it be?
 We would need a perspective looking backward from the end of time to "discover" whether evolution has a destination.
 What Darwin did was pre-suppose that evolution proceeds via random mutations, and then tried to see if he could explain the origin of species using that presupposition.
-The fact that his theory does not contain a telos for evolution is hardly surprising, since that was an assumption fed in in order to formulate the theory.
+The fact that his theory does not contain a telos for evolution is hardly surprising, since that was the assumption made in order to formulate the theory.

 Gray follows this up by claiming, "Natural selection of genes is a purposeless process that is going nowhere."
-(20) His statement of this, as a bald fact is particularly surprising, given two later statements he makes in this same book.
-At one point, he admits that "The accidental origins of Christianity, of course, prove nothing.
+(20) His forwarding of this as a bald fact is particularly surprising, given two later statements he makes.
+In the first, he admits that "The accidental origins of Christianity, of course, prove nothing.
 For a believer, chance is the work of providence."
-(124) (Of course, this would be better stated as, "For the believer, what may appear to us as chance is actually the workings of an infinite mind.")
+(124) (This would be better stated as, "For the believer, what may appear to us as chance is actually the workings of an infinite mind.")
 So the fact that John Gray sees no purpose to evolution hardly shows that it has no purpose.
 And in another passage, Gray notes that " ???